-The amended budgeted revenues were more than the actual revenues for the general fund by \$56,218 during the year.
-This negative net variance was primarily the result of less local and intermediate sources revenue received than anticipated for the general fund.
+The actual revenues were less than the amended budgeted revenues for the general fund by \$111,620 during the year.
+This variance was primarily the result of less local and state revenue sources received than anticipated for the general fund.

-General fund expenditures were less than the amended budget by a net amount of \$188,040.
-This variance was primarily the result of lower than expected expenditures for general administration, school leadership, and fundraising due to budget reductions.
+General fund expenditures were less than the amended budget by \$314,518.
+This variance was primarily the result of lower than expected expenditures for instruction, student transportation, plant maintenance and operations, data processing services, and fundraising.